fonzerelly/library-ui/README.md

 ## Deploy to Bluemix

-1. Deploy the Java back end to Bluemix [https://github.com/florae123/library-server-java-user-adjusted](https://github.com/florae123/library-server-java-user-adjusted) and bind it to a Cloudant NoSQL Database.
+1. * Deploy the Java back end to Bluemix [https://github.com/florae123/library-server-java-user-adjusted](https://github.com/florae123/library-server-java-user-adjusted) and bind it to a Cloudant NoSQL Database.

+   * **Optional:** Connect to an existing app instead of deploying the Java back end yourself.
+To make sure the app is running, try this link: [https://library-server-demo-1.mybluemix.net/](https://library-server-demo-1.mybluemix.net/)

 2. Clone the app to your local environment from your terminal using the following command